aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.<br />
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

 <a href="#"><img src="img/blank.png" width="30"/></a> <a
     href="https://gbaas-readme.fly.dev/buttons/up?callback=https://github.com/aurasphere"><img src="img/up.png" width="30" /></a>